 - What does success look like, numerically, 6 months after launch?

-Phase 2: Architecture & Design (Weeks 2–3)
+Phase 2: Architecture and Design (Weeks 2-3)

-Design begins with wireframes — structural layouts without visual styling.
+Design begins with wireframes - structural layouts without visual styling.
 This keeps reviews focused on 'does this content hierarchy make sense?' rather than 'I don't like that shade of blue.'
-Once structure is approved, we apply your brand system.
+Once structure is approved, I apply your brand system.

-We also define the component library at this stage: the reusable building blocks (hero sections, card grids, testimonial layouts, CTAs) that make up every page.
+I also define the component library at this stage: the reusable building blocks (hero sections, card grids, testimonial layouts, CTAs) that make up every page.
 This makes future content updates faster and ensures visual consistency automatically.

 Phase 3: Development (Weeks 3-6)

-We build on Next.js with a headless CMS (typically Sanity).
+I build on Next.js with a headless CMS (typically Sanity).
 This is a deliberate technical choice with business consequences:

 - Performance: Pages are pre-rendered and served from a global CDN.
 Load times are typically under 1 second.
 Google rewards this directly in rankings.